iomesh/docs/docs/deploy-iomesh-cluster/setup-worker-node.md

 ### Setting Up `Open-iSCSI`

-1. On the node console, run the following command to install `open-iSCSI`.<!--DOCUSAURUS_CODE_TABS-->
+1. On the node console, run the following command to install `open-iscsi`.<!--DOCUSAURUS_CODE_TABS-->

 <!--RHEL/CentOS-->